Preserve a Prominent Part of the Breast During Surgery in Austin, TX

 Nipple-sparing breast reconstruction is not appropriate for every patient.
 If there is cancer in the skin or near the nipple, there is a higher risk cancer will reoccur if the nipple is not removed.
 Patients also need to understand that during nipple-sparing breast reconstruction, the nerves to the nipple are severed, so there will be little to no feeling in the nipple afterward.
-Dr. Fisher will discuss all the benefits and drawbacks of nipple-sparing breast reconstruction with you before your surgery so you can determine whether this procedure is the right one for you.
+Your surgeon will discuss all the benefits and drawbacks of nipple-sparing breast reconstruction with you before your surgery so you can determine whether this procedure is the right one for you.

 The Benefits of Nipple-Sparing Breast Reconstruction

 For the right woman, nipple-sparing breast reconstruction offers numerous advantages:

 - Reconstruction and the mastectomy are performed during the same surgery

 - Evidence of surgery may be nearly undetectable as the scar is hidden in the fold of the breast

 - Post-operative scarring can be minimized